 The Faculty of Medicine Summer Student Research Program (SSRP) provides undergraduate students with an opportunity to explore their interest in medical research by undertaking a project during the summer, under the supervision of a principal investigator who holds an appointment in the Faculty of Medicine.

 MD (years 1 and 3) and non-MD undergraduate students registered at UBC.
 Dentistry, nursing, and non-UBC students are not eligible.

-Faculty appointed in the UBC FoM (includes affiliate appointments) at the rank of Assistant Professor or higher (includes clinical).
+Faculty appointed in the UBC Faculty of Medicine (includes affiliate appointments) at the rank of Instructor or higher (includes clinical).